microprefix-onur/crud-generator/README.md

 ## Credits

-This package is inspired by the DarkaOnLine/L5-Swagger package.
+This package is inspired by the DarkaOnLine/L5-Swagger package and by my good friend [Milaim Ajdari](https://thirtyseven.dev).

 ## License